Frowley95/VersionNumberHosting/README.md

+# Version Number
-Repo to keep track of the newest version of a custom client, hosted here for a static url.
-Not for public use.
+Keep track of the newest version of a custom game client, hosted for a static url.
+Compares users built-in client version with the version supplied here (latest version).